 As the grandchild of an Italian immigrant, who family hailed from Abruzzo like Nic, I grew up in a setting, where it was not uncommon to sit in the backyard at family gatherings and hear the old paisans talking in Italian.
 I miss those old paisans so much; they made my life so much more vibrant.

 Nic was one of the last of the old paisans, who through some small miracle, were able to keep the culture of Italy alive while adding so much richness to American society.
 His death is a turning of the page, but a reminder of what immigrants always bring to this country.
+Most immigrants usually come here with almost no assets or funds, they find opportunities, capitalize on them, and make the most out of those chances.
+They often put extra effort to improve the living conditions of their families.
+Before their death, they often hire a lawyer (specialized in Wills & Estate Law) for the equal distribution of assets and wealth between their families and relatives.

 With immigrants being demonized now, it’s worth looking back at what people like Nic DiRito did to build a family of strangers as an immigrant in this country.